ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch04_pref.md

 When I say some of wetin we prefer fit be wetin we dey pursue, I nor mean say na everybody dey follow dis same thing all time.
 If I wan argue say breathing na wetin dem prefer to pursue, examples of those wey don hang themselves commit suicide  go counter wetin I talk.
 If I wan argue say to dey eat na wetin dem dey prefer to pursue, examples of those wey dey hunger strike and those wey get problem of wetin to eat go counter wetin I talk.

 So,when I talk about wetin dem prefer everywhere for d world, I dey talk about wetin people go prefer, not wetin dem dey always prefer.
-To use one science analogy, to take truly understand d universe, make people use science method – dis one nor mean say dem dey always do so, since as e clear say billions of people dey consult olden days tori than scince wey dey today for “answers.”
-E nor get any other way to get truth about d universe without science, but people dey free to change “truth” as “mistake,” and relax their mind with nonsense wey dey physical.
+To use one science analogy, to take truly understand d universe, make people use science method – dis one nor mean say dem dey always do so, since as e clear say billions of people dey consult olden days tori than scince wey dey today for “answers”.
+E nor get any other way to get truth about d universe without science, but people dey free to change “truth” as “mistake”, and relax their mind with nonsense wey dey physical.

 As e be, if one man wan cure infection, make he take antibiotics than to go perform Aztec rain dance.
 To prefer to take antibiotics than to do the rain dance na wetin dey everywhere for d world, since to dey dance nor go fit cure infections.
 Now, although say one madman dey wey fit cure infection imself by to dey dance , e still dey preferred everywhere for d world say if d man wan cure infection, he must take antibiotics.